Graph Ranking and the Cost of Sybil Defense: Defining Spam Resistance

-We first give some examples of ranking algorithms we intuitively expect to have differing levels of spam resistance.
-We then define spam resistance formally, note that it matches our intuition on the examples provided, and prove some preliminary results.
+We first give some examples of ranking algorithms that show differing levels of spam resistance.
+We then define spam resistance formally, we note that it matches our intuition on the examples provided, and we prove some preliminary results.

+\UPR would appear to be trivial to spam.
+Consider, for example, the effect of making a large set of new nodes with self-loops.
+The more new nodes the spammer makes (for free), the larger the probability that the \pr random walk will reset to those nodes, and the more rank the spammer will capture.
+In fact, this sort of attack is known to be viable in practice~\cite{DBLP:conf/airweb/Baeza-YatesCL05,DBLP:conf/vldb/GyongyiG05}.

 In 1999, Kleinberg~\cite{kleinberg1999hubs} introduced the notion of \emph{hub} and \emph{authority scores} and the HITS algorithm to compute them.
 Intuitively, a page receives a high authority score if it is pointed to by many high-quality hubs.
 A page receives a high hub score if it points to many high-scoring authorities.
-Hub scores depend on out-links and is therefore free to spam by creating new nodes and pointing them to nodes with high authority scores.
+Hub scores depend on out-links and are therefore free to spam by creating new nodes and pointing them to nodes with high authority scores.
 But once a spammer owns many pages with high hub scores, it can create pages with high authority scores, once again for free.
 Such considerations are far from hypothetical.
-This vulnerability was already well understood in 2004~\cite{ilprints646}, and Assano et. al~\cite{asano2007improvements} report that HITS was unusable by 2007, due to its spammability.
-In the parlance of this paper, HITS is not spam resistant, as it can be spammed at no cost to the spammer.
+This vulnerability was already well understood in 2004~\cite{ilprints646}, and Assano et.\ al~\cite{asano2007improvements} report that HITS was unusable by 2007, due to its spammability.
+Like UPR, we should expect HITS to have no spam resistance, as the spammer can acquire high rank at no cost.

 Next, consider \emph{SuperTrust}, which assigns non-zero rank only to trusted nodes, which are known not to belong to spammers.
 SuperTrust is unspammable, because the spammer receives no rank no matter what they do.
 (Of course, because in general very few nodes can be fully trusted, in most cases SuperTrust has very high distortion and is not suitable as a ranking algorithm.)